IntersectMBO/cardano-updates/blog/2026-01-30-performance-and-tracing.md

 ### Tracing

 Establishing `trace-dipatcher` (the Node's new tracing system) as the default for `dmq-node` is nearly complete.
 We're currently performing a large refactoring with the goal to share code defining trace rendering between `cardano-node` and `dmq-node`;
-they do use the same `ouroboros-network` components ater all.
-This will avoid redundant implementation, and ensure they the same traces are emitted the same way by either application.
+they do use the same `ouroboros-network` components after all.
+This will avoid redundant implementation, and ensure the same traces are emitted the same way by either application.

-A separate package in the Node project, `cardano-submit-api`, has been ported to use `trace-dispatcher` for logging and metrics - with nearly no changes to messages and metrics at the surface: [cardano-node PR#6326].
+We've ported a separate package in the Node project, `cardano-submit-api`, to use `trace-dispatcher` for logging and metrics - with nearly no changes to messages and metrics at the surface: [cardano-node PR#6326].
 This removes the legacy tracing dependency from the Submit API - a requirement to eventually retire the system from the Node as well.
 However, as legacy tracing is no longer supported, users are advised to adjust their configs accordingly starting with `cardano-submit-api-10.2`.

 We've also merged a small PR ([cardano-node PR#6409]) that contains improvements to the new tracing system for both users and implementors.
 Most prominently, we've adjusted default values and configs to prevent accidental misconfiguration